angular/components/src/lib/datepicker/datepicker.md

 In this example the user can back past 2005, but all of the dates before then will be unselectable.
 They will not be able to go further back in the calendar than 2000.
-If they manually type in a date that is before the min, after the max, or filtered out the input will have validation errors.
+If they manually type in a date that is before the min, after the max, or filtered out, the input will have validation errors.

 Each validation property has a different error that can be checked:
  * A value that violates the `min` property will have a `mdDatepickerMin` error.
  * A value that violates the `max` property will have a `mdDatepickerMax` error.
- * A value that violates the `mdDatepickerFilter` property will have a `mdDatepickerFitler` error.
+ * A value that violates the `mdDatepickerFilter` property will have a `mdDatepickerFilter` error.

 ### Touch UI mode
 The datepicker normally opens as a popup under the input.
 However this is not ideal for touch